OuiSURF/Surf_Maps/README.md

 ## Last update

-4th August 2024 - Last maps added: surf_era - 847 Maps
+10th August 2024 - Last maps added: surf_monkeys2 - 848 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.